Columbia and Western Railway: Heinze ownership

-Proposal & planning
+Proposal and planning

-Fritz Augustus Heinze, who opened a smelter at Butte, Montana in 1893, was seeking investment opportunities.
+Fritz Augustus Heinze, who opened a smelter at Butte, Montana, in 1893, was seeking investment opportunities.
 Attracted by the emerging mining boom on Red Mountain, Rossland, Heinze incorporated the British Columbia Smelting and Refining Company with a commitment to lay trackage between the mines and the Trail smelter.
 From the smelter, which opened in February 1896, boats could carry the metal concentrate to complete the purification at a refinery.
 However, his then competitor denied him access to rail transport downriver.

 Fearful that further railway competition would capture the ore supply for the smelter, Heinze sought to enlarge the catchment area.
 He obtained a provincial charter for C&W in April 1896, which authorized a line from the Columbia River west through the metal-rich Boundary District to Penticton on Lake Okanagan.
-Both ends had river boat services that connected with Canadian Pacific Railway (CP) lines.
+Both ends had riverboat services connecting with Canadian Pacific Railway (CP) lines.
 Provincial land grants per completed mile were 10240 acre for narrow-gauge trackage or 20,000 acre for standard gauge.